timsliu/pycli/docs/building-models.md

     earth.model_step()

     CO2_level += 0.00001
-    # annual CO2 emissions in gigatons
+    # set CO2 level in ppm
     earth.set_atmosphere("CO2", CO2_level)

 # write out the configuration for the planet and the configurations